 San Francisco-based Quince chef Michael Tusk is the latest in a line of chefs searching for culinary nirvana in Japan.
 And while, yes, the Noma pop-up was a big reason for his recent trip, Tokyo’s ubiquitous sushi bars and trove of beautiful ceramics were almost a bigger draw, he says.
-His top four meals—plus how his travels will feed you in 2015.
+Here are his top four meals.

 Tempura Matsu: “It’s 20 or 30 minutes outside of Tokyo in Kyoto.
 I went there twice because it was so good.
 Two days apart, they had two entirely different menus and great raw products, like yellowtail grilled on binchotan, or Japanese charcoal (pictured above).
 You eat at a counter, where you can watch different stations in action and they serve everything on these beautiful service pieces that are 100 to 200 years old.
 There were tons of surprises too, like this sake pourer that looked like a piece of bamboo.
 They chilled it ahead of time and then poured the sake into it.”